 Quizzes over reading assignments will be worth 10 points each.
 Other 10 point assignments will be given as homework and averaged into the quiz scores.
-The lowest quiz/assignment score will be dropped when computing the average.
-All quizzes will be taken on Moodle (link provided on the class web page) before the class period on which the quiz is due.
+All quizzes will be taken on Canvas before the class period on which the quiz is due.
 Even if you are absent from class, you are still required to take the quiz.